klinecharts/KLineChart/docs/en/chart-api.md

    extendData?: any,
    styles?: object,
    createPointFigures?: (params: object) => {
-     key?: string
+      key?: string,
-     type: string
+      type: string,
-     attrs: any | any[]
+      attrs: any | any[],
-     styles?: any
+      styles?: any,
       ignoreEvent?: boolean
    } | Array<{
-     key?: string
+      key?: string,
-     type: string
+      type: string,
-     attrs: any | any[]
+      attrs: any | any[],
-     styles?: any
+      styles?: any,
       ignoreEvent?: boolean
    }>,
    createXAxisFigures?: (params: object) => {
-     key?: string
+      key?: string,
-     type: string
+      type: string,
-     attrs: any | any[]
+      attrs: any | any[],
-     styles?: any
+      styles?: any,
       ignoreEvent?: boolean
    } | Array<{
-     key?: string
+      key?: string,
-     type: string
+      type: string,
-     attrs: any | any[]
+      attrs: any | any[],
-     styles?: any
+      styles?: any,
       ignoreEvent?: boolean
    }>,
    createYAxisFigures?: (params: object) => {
-     key?: string
+      key?: string,
-     type: string
+      type: string,
-     attrs: any | any[]
+      attrs: any | any[],
-     styles?: any
+      styles?: any,
       ignoreEvent?: boolean
    } | Array<{
-     key?: string
+      key?: string,
-     type: string
+      type: string,
-     attrs: any | any[]
+      attrs: any | any[],
-     styles?: any
+      styles?: any,
       ignoreEvent?: boolean
    }>,
    performEventPressedMove?: (params: object) => void, performEventMoveForDrawing?: (params: object) => void,